House of Ariki: Composition

-The incumbent president of the House of Ariki is Tou Travel Ariki (Mitiaro).
-The vice-president is Kainuku Kapiriterangi Ariki (Takitumu).
+The incumbent president (Kaumaiti Nui) of the House of Ariki is Tou Travel Ariki (Mitiaro), having most recently been re-elected in 2023.
+As of 2019, the vice-president (Kaumaiti Iti) was Tinomana Tokerau Munro Ariki.

 Criticism

 According to Ron Crocombe and Jon Tikivanotau Jonassen:

 "The House of Ariki was created to marginalize the ariki.
 Most of them had opposed the party that won the election at self-government, so it created and quarantined them in a House with dignity but no power.
 To marginalize ariki further, that party later created a Koutu Nui of mata'iapo and rangatira (lesser chiefs) many of whom had supported the party."

 June 2008 coup claim

 On 13 June 2008, a small majority of members of the House of Ariki attempted a coup, claiming to dissolve the elected government and to take control of the country's leadership.
 "Basically we are dissolving the leadership, the prime minister and the deputy prime minister and the ministers," chief Makea Vakatini Joseph Ariki explained.
 The Cook Islands Herald suggested that the Ariki were attempting thereby to regain some of their traditional prestige or mana.

 Prime Minister Jim Marurai described the take-over move as "ill-founded and nonsensical".
 Police commissioner Pat Tasker added that it was "laughable", and that the police did not intend to take it seriously.
 By 23 June, the situation appeared to have normalised, with members of the House of Ariki accepting to return to their regular duties.